Traffic as an excuse to abolish road tolls unfortunate – Analyst

-Finance Minister Ken Ofori Atta had announced in the budget statement an end to the collection of the tolls.
+The Finance Minister, Ken Ofori Atta had announced in the budget statement an end to the collection of the tolls.

 During the presentation of the 2022 budget statement to Parliament on Wednesday, November 17, he said this will take effect immediately after the 2022 budget is approved.